PostgreSQL

 .
 The read_only

-means that the data source is read-only and its data cannot be modified.
+flag means that the data source is read-only and its data cannot be modified.
 The self_defined

-Query push-downing
+Query Push-Down

 The PostgreSQL data source in hugr